redox-os/rfcs/text/0000-userspace-signals.md

 namely the standard and realtime signals (starting at 33).
 Each such `AtomicU64` is divided into a lower _pending set_ and upper _allowset_ half.

 Since signal 0 does not exist, this bitset is zero-based.
-The allowset bits are not necessarily the same as the inverted sigprocmask, but instead also includes ignored signals, via _sigaction(3)_.
-Libc will track manually which signals are ignored, which is necessary when deciding if newly unblocked signals after `sigprocmask` should be delivered.
 The `sigprocmask` and `pthread_sigmask` functions, as defined by POSIX, can only modify the current thread's mask.

 ## Kernel implementation of kill/sigqueue